L-caleb/simple_shell/README.md

 Simple shell Project:

-This is an ALX collaboration project on Shell between Lewechi Caleb &
+This is an ALX collaboration project on Shell between Lewechi Caleb & Sherif Awofiranye

 Written with:
 C language